RogerBaklund/LayoutProcessor/README.md

 ### Literal output

 The `'` prefix is used for literal output.
 The block is output as is, without resolving variables or escape sequences.
+It can contain anything including unescaped `'` characters.

-    'This is literal output, $foo is just $foo, variables are not resolved 'The output can span multiple
+    'This is literal output, '$foo' is just '$foo', variables are not resolved 'The output can span multiple
       lines if they are indented.
       The indentation is kept in the output.

 ### Layout definitions

 The `=` prefix is used to define new or to override existing layouts.
 A layout can be very simple, defined on a singe line, or it can be quite complex and large.
 There is no defined limit to the size.
 You can define layouts within other layouts, but they are all global, just like PHP functions.

     =greeting:"Hello!\n
     =alert:!param string unhtml: $msg